Impetigo

 Non-bullous (non-blister) impetigo – mainly caused by a bacterium called Staphylococcus Aureus (Golden staphylococcus), but also by Group A streptococcus.
 Yes, the same streptococcus that causes tonsillitis in children although here it infects the skin (read more here on Strep’ throat).

 Bullous (blister) impetigo – always caused by specific species of Staphylococcus aureus that produce toxins that cause skin damage and local blistering.
+See a picture of early stages of bullous impetigo here.

 The difference is vital for the understanding that while the first type almost always starts at an area of local trauma to the skin (insect bite, abrasion, Chickenpox, burns etc.).
 In the second type, the child simply wakes up in the morning with an infected blister and the parents don’t understand how it got there.